Sarah Topalian Davies

 Washington DC

-Davies can speak to the power of communications, the chnaging fact of the content business, streamers, the work environmental NGO's are taking on when it comes to climate chnage, education and the health implications of microplastic exposure, the role of renewable energy and why activism can, still, make a difference.
+Davies speaks authoritatively on the evolving power of strategic communications, the transformation of the content industry and streaming platforms, the critical work environmental NGOs are undertaking in climate change and education, the health implications of microplastic exposure, renewable energy advancement, and why grassroots activism remains a decisive force for change.

 Bite-sized videos, influencer mania, UGC and raw footage… Get a front-row seat to Gen Z’s takeover of the streaming universe in action and let’s try to guess big studios’ next move.